 Solo is a game in the Whist family, played with a standard pack of cards by four players.
 A group that plays together regularly is called a ‘school’.
-According to Solopedia, it isn’t a form of whist at all, but derives from a game that was played in Flemish countries in th 19th century.
+According to Solopedia, it isn’t a form of whist at all, but derives from a game that was played in Flemish countries in the 19th century, which itself may have migrated from Spain.

 It’s not a partnership game like basic whist.
 Rather, one player seeks to achieve the winning or losing of a specified number of tricks, and the other three are set against them – very solo.
 Most people play a certain number of hands – four’s too few: twelve’s not a bad game.